MohammedRashad/Simplex/README.md

 # Simplex
 Simple Programming Language.
-Inspired by Lisp.<br/>
+Inspired by Lisp programming language.<br/>
 It's a Lisp for everyone, and no one.

 **[Get Simplex Here](https://github.com/MohammedRashad/Simplex/releases)**